 A Little About Numbeo.com

 If you haven’t heard of Numbeo.com before, it’s a consolidation of information collected from surveys of visitors to the website.
-The questions that people answer in the survey are very similar to scientific and government surveys and the website has been used as a source by many international newspapers and magazines (BBC, Time, New York Times, etc.)
+The questions that people answer in the survey are very similar to scientific and government surveys and the website has been used as a source by many international newspapers and magazines (British Broadcasting Corporation, Time, New York Times, etc.)

 Their safety index, is an estimate of overall safety in a city or country and the scale is from 0 – 100.